Squirkey89/EasyRecipe/README.md

 # Credits<div id='id-credits'>
 ## Content
-  * I used the Code Institutes I think therefore I blog walkthrough project asa reference.
+  * I used the Code Institutes I think therefore I blog walkthrough project as a reference.At the beginning of this project I was following along but as time went by I got to grips with Django I create my own website.
-  * I also referenced the love maths project when transfering data from python to the spreadsheet in the update_worksheet function.
-  * All the question that are used in the quiz were taken from [Open Trivia Database](https://opentdb.com/api_config.php)
+  * Fot the three images on the index page that link to sign up, create recipe and recipe pages.
+I referenced code on [codeconvey.com](https://codeconvey.com/Tutorials/html-images-side-by-side-with-captions/) particularly in my CSS to style the links.
   * [Am I Responsive](http://ami.responsivedesign.is/) was used for the header image that appears at the top of the read me file.
-  * While researching the application that I would build I took inspiration from [Mike Dane](https://www.youtube.com/watch?v=SgQhwtIoQ7o&t=179s&ab_channel=MikeDane) and also from [Bro Code](https://www.youtube.com/watch?v=yriw5Zh406s&t=513s&ab_channel=BroCode).
-After viewing those videos this encouraged me to make a quiz game.

 ## Media
-  * I used Bord bia recipes page for the images and recipe content tghat was used in the website.
+  * I used [Bord Bia](https://www.bordbia.ie/recipes/) recipes page for the images and recipe content that I used in this project.
-  * The images used in the website were [Pexels]
+  * The images used in the website were souced form [Pexels](https://www.pexels.com/), [Shutterstock](https://www.shutterstock.com/), [Istockphoto](https://www.istockphoto.com/) and [pngwing](https://www.pngwing.com/)
   * I used [lucid chart](https://lucid.app/lucidchart/9331c746-149f-43ee-99b4-f5d069569366/edit?beaconFlowId=7EBCDF6C52EB4D67&invitationId=inv_2f7a6c93-0720-4f95-821a-a505c29dcaa4&page=NfXTJ6v46zip#) to create my flow chart.
+  * I used [Balsamiq](https://balsamiq.com/) to create the wireframe.
+  * I also used [Creately](https://creately.com/) to create my database schema.

 ## Acknowledgments<div id='id-acknowledgements'>
   * My mentor for the useful feedback direction and guidance he has provided since the beginning of the course.